Last Updated on 6 April 2020, 21:00 CET

 In an effort to help businesses due to unfortunate developments with COVID-19 and declaration of epidemic in Slovenia, the Slovenian government has adopted an Act on emergency measures of payment deferral of the borrowers, which shall be valid for 18 months.
-The aim of this act is to enable the moratorium on loan payments to prevent serious economic damage and to maintain financial stability in Slovenia due to COVID-10 epidemic.
+The aim of this act is to enable the moratorium on loan payments to prevent serious economic damage and to maintain financial stability in Slovenia due to the COVID-19 epidemic.

 Moratorium on loan payments